augustluhrs/Community_CYOA/README.md

 - have sample.db and local development guide for forking
 - replace the if-hydra with a "command handler" and module.exports ala [Coding Garden Discord Bot](https://github.com/CodingGarden/intro-discord-bot/tree/master/src)
 - figure out the indentation issue in !help
-- error log retrieval command
+- ~~error log retrieval command~~
+- ~~fix the overlap bug~~
+- remove specific story without messing up path of the future stories
+- bold paths of edited branches with pre-existing linked stories

 Privacy Considerations
 - get rid of usernames in db